 Schools are still out so it’s a busy time for holiday locations, beaches and public pools!

 The Mission Concert features an iconic 70s, 80s or 90s singer (we’ve had Rod Stewart, Sting, Tom Jones…) at a winery in Napier.
 It attracts around 25,000 with picnics in their natural amphitheatre setting.
 (There was no concert in 2015)

-Food and wine festivals are held in Marlborough and Hawkes Bay in February
+Food and wine festivals are also held in Marlborough and Hawkes Bay in February.

 The world famous Art Deco Weekend is held in Napier in February where thousands dress up in 1930s garb, bring their old cars and attend events that run from dinners to dances, lunches on the main street and plenty of music events.